You can use Child Support Collect if we’ve done any of the following:

 What if the paying parent doesn’t regularly lodge tax returns

-If this happens, we’ll rely on provisional income to assess child support.
+If this happens, we’ll rely on a provisional income to assess child support.

 If the paying parent lodges their tax returns later, we may amend the child support assessment for those years.
-This could result in a child support overpayment.
+This could result in a child support overpayment or arrears.
 If this happens, we’ll contact you.

 Zara is the receiving parent in a Child Support Collect case.
 We based her past child support assessment on the provisional income of the paying parent, Ken.
 This is because he hadn’t lodged a tax return in 3 years.

 We then got Ken’s actual income details from the Australian Taxation Office.
 Ken’s income was higher than the provisional income we used.
 Therefore the child support assessment for that period changes and Ken now owes Zara child support.

 The amount of child support Zara should have received for the past 3 financial years increased.
 This change doesn’t affect her Family Tax Benefit Part A because her payments are balanced at the end of each financial year.
 We base her payments on the actual amount of child support she receives.
 Not the amount she’s assessed to receive.
 We assess any child support arrears Zara receives from those past 3 financial years.
 We assess this in the financial year she actually receives the payment.
 This is for Family Tax Benefit Part A purposes.